Badziohub/docker-compose-chmurki/README.md

 App provides simple LAMP (Apache+PHP+MySQL) environment.
 WWW root directory is mounted from ./DocumentRoot directory.
 Database is stored in mysqldb volume.
 On initial run compose builds image based on php:apache and Dockerfile, installing mysqli extension allowing for connection to database.

 ## Running app
-Clone repository and run `docker-compose up` in main directory  Run `docker-compose down` to stop configuration.
+Clone repository and run `docker-compose up` in main directory.
+Run `docker-compose down` to stop application.